 Important University Policies

-Non-Discrimination Policy and Discrimination Grievance Procedures
+Non-Discrimination Policy and Discrimination and Harassment Grievance Procedures

-Retaliation is action taken by someone against a person because that person has opposed behavior that is prohibited by MSU Policy, including if the person filed a complaint, testified, assisted, or participated in any manner in an investigation or proceeding under the Policy.
+Retaliation is action taken by someone against a person because that person has opposed behavior that is prohibited by Montana State University Policy, including if the person filed a complaint, testified, assisted, or participated in any manner in an investigation or proceeding under the Policy.
 This includes action taken against a bystander who intervened to stop or attempt to stop discrimination, harassment, or sexual misconduct.
 Retaliation includes intimidating, threatening, coercing, or in any way discriminating against an individual because of their complaint or participation.

 Sexual harassment is unwelcome sexual advances, requests for sexual favors, or other verbal or physical conduct of a sexual nature, including sexual misconduct.
 Sexual harassment can by perpetrated by anyone regardless of their sex or gender identity.
 Consistent with the law, MSU policy prohibits two types of sexual harassment: